FieldFuzz: In Situ Blackbox Fuzzing of Proprietary Industrial Automation Runtimes via the Network: FieldFuzz

+Understanding code coverage is essential to assessing the effectiveness of our fuzzing campaigns.
+However, this is particularly challenging since the Codesys runtime is proprietary software.
+As a result, we are forced to utilize blackbox fuzzing on the binary level without access to the source code, which is not straightforward since the runtime employs a binary packing mechanism as an anti-tampering measure, hindering our efforts to locate relevant code blocks corresponding to the components.
+Additional analysis of the dumped memory regions of the runtime shows that the runtime binary is stripped of its debug symbols during compilation, further increasing the difficulty of locating interesting components for fuzzing.

+To address the challenges of visibility into the fuzzed execution of the runtime components, FieldFuzz utilizes a combination of status codes, and a Ghost monitor loaded using the standard control program loading mechanism, to enable and infer code coverage.

+\textbf{Status code for execution feedback.} When a component executes a requested command, it returns a value to the callee, indicating the completion status of the requested operation.
+These internal identifiers are called status codes and differ from Service Group IDs mapped to the components.

-\textbf{Path discovery.} As a code path coverage mechanism for component functions, the FRD maintains the status code sequence during the fuzzing session.
-Based on the status code sequence changes resulting from mutated inputs, it is possible to understand and differentiate the execution path inside the component function.
-The status codes differ as the fuzzing input traverses through the lower network layers.
+As a code path coverage mechanism, FieldFuzz watches for the status codes returned by the different layers of the Codesys v3 network protocol stack and the output of various runtime components, maintaining the status code sequence during the fuzzing session.
+Based on the status code sequence changes resulting from mutated inputs, it understands and differentiates the execution path inside the component function.
+The status codes differ as the fuzzing input traverses the lower network layers.
 Essentially, a different part of the target function returns a different status code due to a change in the execution path.
-Therefore, every time fuzzing uncovers a new execution path (by observing the status code), {\FRAMEWORKNAME} adds it to the list of known states and initiates a new fuzzing campaign.
+Therefore, whenever fuzzing uncovers a new execution path (by observing the status code), FieldFuzz adds it to the list of known states and initiates a new fuzzing campaign.
+For example, a reply with only Channel Layer status codes indicates a failure to reach the Service Layer for processing.
+The status codes can determine whether the command reached the target function or failed due to the lack of authentication, wrong Command ID, or incorrect payload format.
+Some of the notable status codes include those corresponding to missing tags (\texttt{L7TagMissing}), and non-existing command groups (\texttt{L7UnknownCmdGrp}) or commands (\texttt{L7UnknownCmd}).